-Tanzania is playing too hard to get and has left Uganda confused and in turmoil for months now.
+Tanzania is playing too hard to get and has ignored multiple requests from Uganda to mend sour ties

 The country it seems wouldn’t even spare a minute to indulge ‘the pearl of Africa’ and has snubbed every attempt with cold silence.